adobe-apiplatform/user-sync.py/docs/user-manual/index.md

 ##### Windows Task Scheduler

-This code uses the Windows task scheduler to run the User Sync tool every day starting at 4:00 PM:
+This command uses the Windows task scheduler to run the User Sync tool every day starting at 4:00 PM:

 ```text